 I avoid any inbreeding on the first pedigree page for my horses; it's very possible that there are some common ancestors that pop up farther back than that.
-This does not bother me, as I consider it much more in line with the practice of "line breeding", which involves deliberately breeding to the same horses with desirable traits.
+This does not bother me, as I consider it much more in line with the real-life practice of "line breeding", which involves deliberately breeding to the same horses with desirable traits.
 It's also perfectly within the bounds of realism for horse breeding.
 If that *does* bother you, then take a look at the pedigrees before breeding/buying.

 Macabre Gypsy Vanners:

 I'm a member of the Gypsy Vanner Club!

 This has been my breed ever since I started on EV in 2013.
 With the addition of so many new colors and patterns to the breed in this new incarnation of the game, I'm in heaven!
 I am still working with my original lined herd, though I've also picked up a second herd that I hope to have more color diversity in, starting from a new (and enormous) set of foundation horses.
 I'll probably eventually cross my old horses in, but it'll be a few generations out.
 My vanners are all in driving, and I aim primarily for stats, but the new herd will also emphasize color and some flashy patterns.
 (My pattern preferences are probably in order: overo, tovero, rabicano, solid, roan, homozygous tobiano, splash, sabino-splash.
 I have less love for other sabino patterns and heterozygous tobiano patterns.)
 I also hope to increase the prevalence of flax, dun, cream, silver, and pangare in my herd.

 All of my vanners have "creepy" themed names.
 I do love horror as a genre. ;P